Aineph/Bistromathique/README.md

 the complexity is about O(n^log2(3)) which is almost equivalent to O(n^1.585).

-Finally, the algorithm used for both the division and the modulo is the "Knuth" long division algorithm as described in the book "The art of computer programming, Vol. 2".
+Finally, the algorithm used for both the division and the modulo is the "Knuth" long division algorithm as described in the book "The art of computer programming, Vol. 2" in the section 4.3.1.